Subscribe to our Newsletter

 Because of these amazing experiences and trips there I truly have fallen in love with Cambodia, the extremely sad history, the incredibly proud people, the beautiful countryside, and of course the incredible variety of food.

 You know me – I cannot keep away from the local food, the markets, the street vendors.
 So here are some of the experiences I have had along the way.
-Cambodia, of markets and insects – a wee walk through some of my experiences.
+Cambodia, markets and insects – a wee walk through some of my experiences.

 Jimminy Crickets – yes indeed folks, this is yours truly munching on bugs in the markets of Phnom Penh, Cambodia.
 The English would normally retort “I say that just isn’t cricket” – Er yes the hell it is mate!
 “Give a little whistle, phew phew, give a little whistle…”